ansys/pyensight/doc/source/calc_functions.rst

     has been observed for H = 2.6; therefore, separation is considered in some analytical methods to occur in turbulent boundary layers for H = 2.0.

-    In a Blasius Laminar layer (i.e. flat plate boundary layer growth with zero pressure gradient), H = 2.605.
+    In a Blasius Laminar layer (that is flat plate boundary layer growth with zero pressure gradient), H = 2.605.
 Turbulent boundary layer, H ~= 1.4 to 1.5, with extreme variations ~= 1.2 to 2.5.